ZoreAnkit/url-shortener/README.md

 ## About The Project
 [screencast-nimbus-capture-2022.12.28-16_57_28.webm](https://user-images.githubusercontent.com/46300882/209805580-b86bef10-7559-48ff-9300-694bfb66cded.webm)

-This is admin panel with user login where users can create short urls.
-This projects uses laravel santum for authentication which is out of the box feature.
+This project is an admin panel that includes user login functionality.
+It allows users to create short URLs using Vue 3 in the frontend, along with Pinia store for state management and services to make API calls for inserting, updating, and selecting data.
+The frontend communicates with the backend via APIs, allowing for a flexible and decoupled architecture.

-This project uses Vue 3 in frontend with pinia store for managing state along with services to create api calls to insert/update/select.
+The project utilizes Laravel Sanctum for authentication, which is a built-in feature that provides secure, stateless authentication for single-page applications.

-This project consist of static pricing page.
-Users are allowed to create atmost 10 short urls.
+The project also includes a static pricing page, which allows users to create a maximum of 10 short URLs.
+However, in future updates, we plan to expand the options available to users by offering packages that allow for the creation of additional URLs.
+This feature will enable users to tailor the service to their specific needs and use cases.

 Future update:
 Users can buy packages to create more urls.